 Lovlina Borgohain- Bronze medal (Boxing: Women’s Welterweight)

-Lovlina Borgohain, the third ever Indian boxer, to win an Olympic medal.
-Born in Assam, to a small scale businessman, Lovlina already had the environment for sports in her family.
+Lovlina Borgohain, the third ever Indian boxer, to win a medal at Olympics 2021.
+Born in Assam, to a small-scale businessman, Lovlina already had the environment for sports in her family.
 Inspired by her elder sisters, she took up kickboxing.
 With time her boxing talent was recognized by coach Padum Boro during a trial held at her school.
 She grabbed the opportunity without any hesitation and started her training at Boxing Academy in 2012.
 Soon she progressed and reached the international stage and was soon shifted under the guidance of India’s chief women’s coach Shiv Singh.
 Soon after, she won a bronze medal at the Asian Boxing Championship 2017 and silver at Ulaanbaatar Cup 2018.
 In March 2020, she won the Asia Oceania Boxing Olympic Qualification Tournament in the 69kg category.
 At the young age of 23, Lovlina became the first female boxer from Assam to represent the nation at Olympics.